-The eligibility for all Health and Welfare benefits is a minimum of 20 hours per week, permanent status following the successful completion of a three month probationary period.
+The eligibility for all Health and Welfare benefits is based on being in a regular position of 20 hours or more per week for either a period of 3 months or completion of the probationary period, whichever comes first.
 For further information, please contact Human Resources.